xtruder-archive/rocketeer/README.md

 You can access it on url "http://host:port/"

-First you should create streamer from list of avalible streamers.
-You can get list of avalible streamers with **GetStreamers**.
+First you should create app from list of avalible apps.
+You can get list of avalible apps with **GetApps**.
-Then you can create streamer using **CreateStreamer** and it will return instance id of newly created streamer.
+Then you can create app using **CreateApp** and it will return instance id of newly created app.
-You can get all streamer instances using **GetStreamerInstances**.
+You can get all app instances using **GetAppInstances**.
 You can destroy instance using **DestroyInstance** or to destroy all instances, call **DestroyInstances**.

 If you want to know more open server.py.

 You can access any instance you created on uri "http://host:port/instance_id/".
-You can get streamer status using **GetStreamerStatus**, which returns list of status vars, like fps, time,...
+You can get app status using **GetAppStatus**, which returns list of status vars, like fps, time,...
-You can get streamer run status you can call **GetStreamerRunStatus**, which returns 0 for stopped, 1 for running, 2 for error, 3 for ended and 4 for unknown.
+You can get app run status you can call **GetAppRunStatus**, which returns 0 for stopped, 1 for running, 2 for error, 3 for ended and 4 for unknown.
-Of course you can start streamer using **StartStreamer** and stop using **StopStreamer**.
+Of course you can start app using **StartApp** and stop using **StopApp**.
-To get streamer value call **GetStreamerValue** and to set one call **SetStreamerValue**.
+To get app value call **GetAppValue** and to set one call **SetAppValue**.
 The only usefull value right now is auto_restart set to one.
 This values gets also passed to templates.

-if you want to know more open streamer.py
+if you want to know more open app.py

-How to create new streamer template:
+How to create new app template:
 ------------------------------------
 Go to templates folder and you can see sample_template.py and sample_template.tpl.
 In your py file you define what varibales get passed to template, and in tpl file is template.
 It is based on mustache templating engine.
-You must remember that __init__ function of template gets values you set using SetStreamerValue as key value.
+You must remember that __init__ function of template gets values you set using SetAppValue as key value.

-You must also register your newly created streamer in server.py, using RegisterStreamer.
+You must also register your newly created app in server.py, using RegisterApp.

 TODO:
 -----